OFFIS-DAI/Mango.jl/paper/paper.md

 # Statement of need
-Multi-agent systems are a large field with applications in distributed optimization [@yang:2019], reinforcement learning [@gronauer:2022], robotics [@chen:2019] and more.
+Applications of multi-agent systems can be found in various fields, such as in distributed optimization [@yang:2019], reinforcement learning [@gronauer:2022], robotics [@chen:2019] and more.
 Many of these systems are highly complex and feature heterogeneous and interacting actors.
 This makes them inherently difficult to model and develop.
-Thus, a structured development framework to aid this process is a valuable asset.
+Therefore, a structured development framework to support this process is a valuable asset.

 While `Mango.jl` is a general purpose multi-agent framework, we will focus on energy systems in the following as this is the domain the authors are most familiar with.